xNapha/morse-code-translator/READMe.md

 ## Languages Used

-This project will use HTMl, CSS/SCSS, and JavaScript, purely focusing on DOM Manipulation so no hard coded HTML elements other than the bare essentials.
+This project will use HTMl, CSS/SCSS, and JavaScript.

 ## How to Use